zhixiangteoh/tP/docs/DeveloperGuide.md

 * `XSLFTextParagraph` - Class representing a paragraph of text within a shape
 * `XSLFTextRun` - Class representing the properties of the text within a paragraph

-### Pretty Printing (Wei Siew)
+### Pretty Printing

-The purpose of this feature is to improve the readability of the question and answer fields of a flashcard for the user.
-Without this feature, long question and answer fields will follow the default wrapping style of the console.
+The purpose of this feature is to improve the readability of the command line text output for the user, in particular, the question and answer fields of a flashcard .
+Without this feature, long text outputs would follow the default wrapping style of the console.
 When words are truncated unnecessarily, it is going to be distracting and annoying for students trying to study.
-We illustrate the problem in the following example:
+We illustrate the problem with the following example:
 ```
 This is a long question (or maybe answer) field.
 Suppose tha
 t our console is 60 characters wide, we see that the word "t